 A hybrid design that combines the best of kayak, canoe, and paddleboard, the NuCanoe Frontier 12 cares little how you categorize it.

-It’s too busy building a platform with multiple electric engine mount locations in the bow and stern.
+It’s too busy building a platform with multiple electric motor mount locations in the bow and stern.

 Stern transom mounts can be easily controlled from the seat, while bow mounts can be controlled by a handheld remote.